 If you are unsure whether your plans will require formal planning approval, it is best to contact the Shire's Planning and Environment Service on 9290 6740.
-Clearing, or earthworks affecting watercourses without approval, may be an offence under the Planning and Development Act 2005.
-You can also request a Shire Environmental
+Clearing, or earthworks affecting watercourses without approval, may be an offence under the Planning and Development Act 2005 or other legislation.
+You can request a Shire Environmental

 Asset Inspection to identify key environmental features on site, before paying for surveys or drawing up detailed plans.